ScottLogic/blog/_posts/repid-development-with-devin.markdown

 When working with Copilot I found that I needed to rein it in to get good output.
 Given too much freedom it would overproduce inappropriate code for the problem at hand and go down paths I wanted to avoid.
 The trick was to limit its focus and context, direct it on code style and patterns, and review the output like a junior developer's work.
 Keep PRs small and submit them for review to keep quality high.
 Don't swamp teammates with large volumes of AI-generated code — they will tune out and bugs and design issues will slip through.

 By contrast, this approach worked poorly with Devin.
-I had to embrace the volume and run with it.
-I focused on the main logic and spotting larger design issues, then directed Devin to analyse and refactor the solution.
-This worked well, as it could operate independently and make large changes rapidly.
+I had to embrace the volume and run with it — treating the AI more like a fast-moving collaborator than a junior dev.
+Rather than reviewing every line, I focused on the broader architecture and main logic, making sure the design held up and the functional tests passed.
+Once the structure was sound, I directed Devin to analyse and refactor the implementation.
+This worked well, as it could operate independently and make large-scale changes rapidly.

 | Aspect | Copilot | Devin |
 |--------|---------|-------|